ShrRa/interpython_hpc/_episodes/13-command-line.md

 > TODO
 ```
 You will notice that you have a `.ssh` directory that you created when you set up your ssh keys.

+Another useful option is `-F` flag - this adds symbols to the output to identify different types of entries.
+For example it will put a `/` after directories.

+> ## Using Multiple Flags
+> Sometimes you want to use more than one flag for a command (for example maybe you want to use the `-a` and `-F` flags) to show all hidden files and tell you which ones are directories.
+If the flag is a single letter then you can string them together like `ls -aF` or if you prefer you can write `ls -a -F`.
+The order you put the flags in doesn't matter.
+{: .callout}

 ## Creating a Directory
 When you start a project one of the first things you want to do is set up directories to organize it.
 For example, you may want a top level directory for the project and then sub-directories for data and code.
 You can create a new directory using the `mkdir` command (for make directory).
 Let's make a directory for the work we do in this course: